 What’s more, this bike is also foldable!
 This means you can easily pack it up and take it with you on any adventure you think of.
 Thanks to its big tires, you’ll be able to glide over sand, rock, and, of course, asphalt.

 This is currently the only fat-fire e-bike on the market with a fully integrated battery.
-But, before we get into the nitty-gritty, let’s take a look at the specs.

 The frame on Aventon Sinch is on a whole other level compared to the competition.
 It’s built out of 6061 hydroformed aluminum.
 The frame design is incredibly striking with bold, strong lines.
 However, the design serves a good purpose!
 Inside the tube, you can find the battery.
 As I mentioned above, the battery is full integrated into the frame.
 Don’t worry; you can still remove it.
 All you have to do is fold the bike and press a button, and the battery will slide out.